The risk behind Everest Base Camp Trek

 Other natural disasters that could occur during the Everest Base Camp Trek include flash floods and avalanches.
 Flash floods can be caused by heavy rainfall and can cause trails to become flooded or washed away, making it difficult for hikers to continue their trek.

 Avalanches can occur during the winter and can be triggered by various factors, including heavy snowfall, earthquakes, and other natural disasters.

 While the risk of natural disasters occurring during the Everest Base Camp Trek is relatively low, hikers must be prepared and follow local authorities' guidance if a natural disaster occurs.
-This includes staying updated on the weather forecast and being aware of any potential hazards, such as unstable terrain or areas prone to landslides.
+This includes staying updated on the weather forecast and be aware of any potential hazards, such as unstable terrain or areas prone to landslides.
 It is also essential to carry a first aid kit and know how to use it in an emergency.

 Overall, the risk of natural disasters during the Everest Base Camp Trek is something that hikers should be aware of and prepared for.
 Still, it should not discourage them from embarking on this incredible journey.
 By following local authorities' guidance and being prepared for the possibility of a natural disaster, hikers can enjoy a safe and rewarding trek to the base of Mount Everest.

 11. Physical Exertion